-argued that Methodists' concern about "the Note" and their pursuit of total abstinence were, at the same time, evidence of the persistence of the traditional Methodist quest for perfectionism, 101 a trait which many of the older W. M. S. missionaries exhibited throughout their lives.
+The Speers' social and philanthropic pursuits which were typical of turn-of-the-century Canadian Methodists served to establish and reinforce a particular kind of restrictive social behaviour and, at the same time, again to cite Magney, aroused "the religious consciousness of the individual" and increased an "awareness of the applicability of Christian principles to his daily existence."
+But, it can also be argued that Methodists' concern about "the Note" and their pursuit of total/abstinence were, at the same time, evidence of the persistence of the traditional Methodist quest for perfectionism, 101 a trait which many of the older W. M. S. missionaries exhibited throughout their lives.
 In retrospect, some late nineteenth-century Methodist attitudes, in particular concerning labour problems and strikes, do not appear to have been motivated by the purely altruistic impulses expected of a religious body and are not harbingers of the social gospel.
-"Collective forms of action for labour such as unionization and strikes were viewed with coolness or hostility, and as late as 1894 urban poverty was attributed to 'indolence and intemperance', although 'unsatisfactory economic conditions' were also held partially responsible."102 Yet, by 1906, the Methodist Church had moved well beyond its earlier limited and narrow concern for individual spiritual health to assume, perhaps from an anxious and not easily defined sense of fear, a wider responsibility for the material and spiritual condition of, ultimately, all mankind. ds.
-A. At the General Conference of 1906, the Church acknowledged its obligation to "set up the Kingdom of God among men, which we understand to be a social order founded upon the prinhardon ciples of the Gospel - the Golden Rule and the Sermon on the Sermon on the Golden Rule and the Sermon on t Mount."103 For Methodism's faithful, among them many future W. M. S. missionaries, the millennial vision was not just a MILLEVIA fanciful myth, but an eternal verity always within the grasp of believers.
+"Collective forms of action for labour such as unionization and strikes were viewed with coolness or hostility, and as late as 1894 urban poverty was attributed to 'indolence and intemperance', although 'unsatisfactory economic conditions' were also held partially responsible."102 Yet, by 1906, the Methodist Church had moved well beyond its earlier limited and narrow concern for individual spiritual health to assume, perhaps from an anxious and not easily defined sense of fear, a wider responsibility for the material and spiritual condition of, ultimately, all mankind.
+At the General Conference of 1906, the Church acknowledged its obligation to "set up the Kingdom of God among men, which we understand to be a social order founded upon the principles of the Gospel - the Golden Rule and the Sermon on the Mount."103 For Methodism's faithful, among them many future W. M. S. missionaries, the millennial vision was not just a fanciful myth, but an eternal verity always within the grasp of believers.
 104

 Although women were denied a voice in the inner sanctum of the Methodist Church and, in fact, were not granted the right to ordination until 1936, they were accorded a singular role in hastening the arrival of the millennium.
-Consequently, from birth, many prospective W. M. S. missionaries had been initiated into the social and religious rituals of their church through their own attendance at Sunday School and their parents' participation in the W. C. T. U., the W. M. S. and Bible study groups.
-Even closer to a life dominated by religious activities were the daughters of clergymen.
+Consequently, from birth, many prospective W. M. S. missionaries had been initiated into the social and religious rituals of their church through their own attendance at Sunday School and their parents' participation in the W. C. T. U., the W. M. S. and Bible study groups. closer to a life dominated by religious activities were the daughters of clergymen.
 Pressure to conform to very rigorous expectations was strong at a time when the minister was sacrosanct, and his family members acted out their roles under the sharp scrutiny of the congregation on whom they were dependent for their daily bread.
 Whether or not ministerial families applied exceptional pressure to persuade their children to follow a religious career cannot be known, but clerical families certainly contributed in full measure to swell the ranks of the W. M. S.